SichangHe/blog_backup/what_does_mdbook.md

 ## Topic: what an mdBook preprocessor does

 What does an mdBook preprocessor do?
 Well, in a nutshell, [mdBook preprocessors](https://rust-lang.github.io/mdBook/format/configuration/preprocessors.html) are used to customize [mdBook](https://github.com/rust-lang/mdBook/tree/master), the static site generator used to render [*The Rust Programming Language*](https://doc.rust-lang.org/book/).
-Preprocessors read the loaded book data from mdBook, manipulate them, and passing them back to mdBook.
+Preprocessors read the loaded book data from mdBook, manipulate them, and pass them back to mdBook.

 This sounds abstract, though, so let's dive into what mdBook-KaTeX does, with simplified code, as a concrete example.